 California Attorney Site Map

-Sacramento Attorney Site Map (or sitemap) is a list of websites that users may find helpful should they be contemplating filing for divorce, child custody, spousal support, child support, division of community property, or domestic violence.
-Included in Sacramento Attorney Site Map are articles and forms pertaining to family law matters.
+California Attorney Site Map (or sitemap) is a list of websites that users may find helpful should they be contemplating filing for divorce, child custody, spousal support, child support, division of community property, or domestic violence.
+Included in California Attorney Site Map are articles and forms pertaining to family law matters.

 California Attorney Site Map Areas of Practice

 The Law Offices of Edward Misleh, APC is a Sacramento Family Law Attorney law firm that practices family law.
 We have been representing clients who live or work in Sacramento, California, Northern California, and throughout the United States in the following areas of law.

 You start your Divorce by filing a petition stating certain facts about your marriage.
 The Divorce petition will contain the following information: your date of marriage, date of separation, the number of years married, the number of children you have, and the age and birth date of each child.